pyember/ember/docs/quickstart/configuration.md

   - **datasets**: Path to datasets
   - **cache**: Path to cache

-For a complete example, see `src/ember/core/registry/model/config/ember.yaml.example`.
+For a complete example, see the `config.yaml.example` file in the project root directory.

 ## Application Context Integration